Ginny Frankenthaler Memorial Scholarship

 The purpose of the scholarship is to recruit beginning professional librarians who possess potential for leadership and commitment to service in libraries in the Southeastern United States*.
 The scholarship provides financial assistance towards completion of the graduate degree in library science from an institution accredited by the American Library Association.

 The $1,000 scholarship is awarded every two years.
 The recipient of the scholarship will be notified in July, with funding to begin with the fall school term.
-The scholarship will be paid to the recipient in equal installments at the beginning of each term of the school year.

 To apply for the scholarship, submit to the Chair of the Continuing Education Committee: